Easy and Fun Ways to Teach Kids Spanish and Chinese

 My kids don’t play this DS game ($24.98) a ton, but my oldest said it was fun and she plays it on her own.

-Zingo is a good one for beginners, preschool or elementary school age.
+Zingo is a good one for beginners, preschool, or elementary school age.

 I bought a few of these DVDs, The Standard Deviants, and they will be perfect for middle school students who study grammar.
 They are fun to watch but too advanced for beginners or little kids.

 I also tried out Professor Toto Spanish Language Kit.
 At $199.00, it’s pricey and I don’t think it’s worth the full amount.
 My youngest liked the vocabulary builder DVD that just has a bunch of nouns and verbs put into form sentences.
-I’d recommend borrowing it from a friend or buying it used on ebay, but there are other DVDs are just as effective and much less expensive.
+I’d recommend borrowing it from a friend or buying it used on eBay, but there are other DVDs that are just as effective and much less expensive.
 This was a little dry for my older two.

 I know this sounds insane, but once my kids were on their way with Spanish, I figured that if I didn’t start Chinese soon, they’d have no hope in hell of getting the accent down.
 My kids are a quarter Chinese so everyone always asks me why I started them in Spanish rather than an Asian language.
 My answer is that Spanish is much easier than Chinese and easier to practice in the real world.
 My oldest started Chinese at 5, my middle (off and on because she’d strike) at 3, and my youngest at around 4.
 They actually like learning Chinese now because they love their tutor.
 Sometimes it takes a few iterations to get it right, but it’s worth it!